 I wrote How to Let Go of Someone You Love: Powerful Secrets and Practical for Healing Your Heart to help you cope with the loss of a relationship.
 It hurts to let go of someone you love – even if you’re not “in love” anymore.
 The pain of breaking up affects every part of your life: your daily routine, work, family relationships, friends, hopes and dreams for your future, and even your financial plans.

 To write this ebook, I interviewed life coaches, counselors, and grief coaches on letting go.
-I know how shocking, confusing, and heart-wrenching it is to let go of a relationship.
+I know how shocking, confusing, and heart-wrenching it is to let go of a relationship!
 It’s devastating – and it changes how you see yourself.
-Learning how to let go of someone you love is about rediscovering who you are.
+Learning how to let go of someone you love is about rediscovering who you were created to be.

 For more breakup help, read How Do You Accept a Breakup You Didn’t Want?